ipfs/js-ipfsd-ctl/README.md

   - `init` bool (default true) - should the node be initialized
   - `start` bool (default true) - should the node be started
   - `repoPath` string - the repository path to use for this node, ignored if node is disposable
-  - `disposable` bool - a new repo is created and initialized for each invocation, as well as cleaned up automatically once the process exits
+  - `disposable` bool (default false) - a new repo is created and initialized for each invocation, as well as cleaned up automatically once the process exits
   - `args` - array of cmd line arguments to be passed to ipfs daemon
   - `config` - ipfs configuration options
+  - `exec` - path to the desired IPFS executable to spawn, otherwise `ipfsd-ctl` will try to locate the correct one based on the `type`

  - `callback` - is a function with the signature `cb(err, ipfsd)` where:
    - `err` - is the error set if spawning the node is unsuccessful